whiteribbonalliance/dashboard-api/README.md

 ```bash
 python translate_front.py
 ```

+*Note: The above should be done even if translations is disabled, this is because with translations disabled, the default language is English and the output of the translations function will contain only the language English which is used in the front. `example` in `example-title` refers to a campaign code. `[CAMPAIGN_CODE]-title` and `[CAMPAIGN_CODE]-subtext` are always required to include in `to_translate.json`.*

 Once translations have been applied, a new folder called `languages` should have been created inside `front_translations`.
 Copy the `languages` folder to the front-end project at `src/app/i18n`.